-Although a cerebral aneurysm may be present without symptoms, the most common initial symptom of a cerebral saccular aneurysm is a sudden headache from a subarachnoid hemorrhage (SAH).
-SAH is bleeding into the subarachnoid space (the space between the brain and the membranes that cover the brain) and not into the brain tissue.
-Minor subarachnoid hemorrhage most frequently occurs following head trauma.
-Major subarachnoid hemorrhage is most commonly from a ruptured cerebral saccular aneurysm (80 percent).
+Although a cerebral aneurysm may be present without symptoms, the most common initial symptom of a cerebral saccular aneurysm is a sudden headache from a subarachnoid hemorrhage (SAH) or bleeding in the space between the brain and the membranes that cover the brain.
+Minor subarachnoid hemorrhage most frequently occurs after head injury.
+Major subarachnoid hemorrhage is most commonly from a ruptured cerebral saccular aneurysm.
 A sudden headache associated with SAH is a medical emergency.

 Increased risk for aneurysm rupture is associated with aneurysms that are over 10 millimeters (less than four-tenths of an inch) in diameter, a location (circulation in the back portion of the brain), and/or previous rupture of another aneurysm.
 A significant risk of death is associated with the rupture of a cerebral aneurysm.

 Hemorrhagic strokes occur when a blood vessel that supplies the brain ruptures and bleeds.
 When an artery bleeds into the brain, brain cells and tissues do not receive oxygen and nutrients.
 In addition, pressure builds up in surrounding tissues and irritation and swelling occurs.
 About 20%of strokes are caused by hemorrhagic bleeding.

 Controlling your risk factors may decrease your risk of having an aneurysm.
 These risk factors include: